 First published in the 1960s at the University of Chicago, the Journal of Accounting Research is a helpful resource for accounting students interested in staying up-to-date on the latest empirical, experimental, field, or analytical study findings related to accounting.
 With five issues published each year in March, May, June, September, and December, the Journal of Accounting Research is often named among the top research publications in the world.
 Students who show their student ID will be given a discount for subscribing to journal and using the online supplements through Wiley-Blackwell.

-Laying the groundwork for a successful career in accounting can be challenging, but the wide array of publications offered in this business field can provide essential insight on building towards the right career path.
+Laying the groundwork for a successful career in accounting can be challenging, but the wide array of publications offered in this business field can provide essential insight into building towards the right career path.
 Other great publications include the Journal of Accountancy, the Journal of Forensic Accounting, CPA Trendlines, Smart Brief, Accounting Web, and Big 4.
 Be the envy of all your classmates by signing up for some of these accounting publications and obtaining an insider’s scoop on the latest happenings in the exciting, ever-evolving financial industry.